meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 Since these mutants cannot be killed yet still counts as part of the mutation coverage, it will always contribute in the lowering the test cases mutation score accuracy.

-One of the equivalent mutant examples that we have come across are the post increment and decrement mutants that were injected into all of the methods where we have tried many ways to eliminate these mutants, yet we can never kill it.
+One of the equivalent mutant examples that we have come across are the post increment and decrement mutants that were injected into all of the methods where we have tried many ways to eliminate these mutants, yet we can not kill most of them.
+This is due to the variable being incremented after its last use, therefore having no effect on the remaining code.These mutations can only be detected if the variable is used again.

 Although equivalent mutations are hard to detect and they impede on the reliance of these results, there have been theoretically ways that can detect these mutations.
 Upon researching on this topic, there has been several methods proposed in different research in detecting equivalent mutations such as: